 The Simien Mountains are known as the Roof of Africa.
 Simien Mountains National Park is a UNESCO World Heritage Site because of the many unique species of both flora and fauna found at this high altitude.
-Nine great rivers rise in the Simien Massif and Bale Mountains.
-They bring moisture to deserts in the east, west and north supporting many ecological niches on the way.
+Nine great rivers rise in the Simien Massif and the Bale Mountains.
+They bring moisture to deserts in the east, west, and north supporting many ecological niches on the way.
 The best known is the Blue Nile.
 The Nile is the longest river in the world and the Blue Nile delivers 80 percent of the flow that reaches the Mediterranean Sea.

 Ethiopian Adventure Tour’s Wildlife & History 16-Day tour traverses an altitude range from 985 m to 4,377 m above sea level.
-Our drivers are used to being asked to pull over with a,” Stop!
-What IS that flower?
-I want a photo.”

 Much of the western highlands of Ethiopia were covered in dry evergreen Afromontane forest and grasslands (1800 to 3000 metres).
 Juniperus procera and Olea europaea subsp cuspidata (African olive) are characteristic canopy trees in the more northern and drier areas.
-Podocarpus falcatus, Croton macrostachyus and Ficus are found in moister regions.
-At the upper limits of this type of forest Hagenia abyssinica is also present.
+Podocarpus falcatus, Croton macrostachyus, and Ficus are found in moister regions.
+At the upper limits of this type of forest, Hagenia abyssinica is also present.

-The highlands have been under cultivation and intensely utilised over several millennia so that the forest cover is now greatly diminished and soils heavily eroded.
+The highlands have been under cultivation and intensely utilized over several millennia so that the forest cover is now greatly diminished and soils heavily eroded.
 Unfortunately, in many places, old forest remnants are very sporadic.

-In the last century, forested land cover in Ethiopia has shrunk from about 40 to 4 percent as land was converted to food production to feed a growing population.
+In the last century, forested land cover in Ethiopia has shrunk from about 40 to 4 percent as the land was converted to food production to feed a growing population.

 However, on 30 July 2019, Ethiopians made a huge leap forward by planting 353 million trees in 12 hours of national frenzy that will be talked about for a long time.
-This was part of a plan to plant 4 billion trees between May and October 2019.

 The Green Legacy Day was superbly planned, realized and was internationally acclaimed.
 It is to be hoped this will help restore lost habitats for Ethiopia’s flora and fauna because this time most plantings are of native species.

-In the central and northern-central part of the Western highlands, wooded grasslands with Acacia abyssinica and other endemic Acacia species can be found with a ground cover of grasses, sedges and small herbs.
+In the central and northern-central part of the Western highlands, wooded grasslands with Acacia abyssinica and other endemic Acacia species can be found with a ground cover of grasses, sedges, and small herbs.

 The Ethiopian flora of the Simien and Bale Mountains consists of a lower Ericaceous belt (3000 to 3200 m) and the higher alpine belt.
-Small trees and shrubs such as Erica arborea, Hypericum revolutum and Rosa abyssinica are present in the Ericaceous belt, with the ground often covered in ferns, mosses and grasses.
+Small trees and shrubs such as Erica arborea, Hypericum revolutum, and Rosa abyssinica are present in the Ericaceous belt, with the ground often covered in ferns, mosses, and grasses.
 Subshrubs and herbs include species of Alchemillia, Geranium, Anthemis, Erigeron, Helichrysum, Romulea, Senico and Thymus.

 Kniphofia folios is found in moister areas and Aloe steudneri is common on dry rocky slopes in the Simien mountains.